 Butter is a simple and delicious ingredient that can be found in many recipes, but what exactly is it made of?
 Here's a breakdown of the ingredients and process behind the beloved spread:

-It's amazing to think that such a rich and flavorful ingredient can come from just a few simple components.
+It's amazing to think that such a rich and flavorful ingredient can come from just a few simple components with minimal processing.
 Whether you prefer sweet cream butter or something more savory, there's no denying the versatility and deliciousness of this classic spread.

 Is Butter Healthy?